+Teacher's signature Date

-I verify that I recthis report. eived information concerning this incident/injury and a copy of Parent signature Date
+I verify that I received information conthis report. ncerning this incident/injury and a copy of

+Parent signature Date

 Bullying

 Bullying is prohibited at the Child Development Laboratory.
 It is an anti-social behavior that distracts both the target (i.e., victim) and the perpetrator (i.e., the person bullying another).
 Bullying a student based on his/her race, color, creed, disability, sex, sexual orientation, age, religion or any other personal characteristic is grounds for disciplinary action (O.S.
 70 §24-100.2).